moka-guys/dnanexus_varscan2/Readme.md

 ## What does this app output?

-This app outputs a vcf (or.txt) per sample detaling all variants identified.
-For detailed information about the analysis, consult the Varscan manual at:
+This app will output a vcf file for each sample detailing CNV or SNV variants called.
+Output vcfs will be passed to Ingenuity for annotation and filtering.

-http://varscan.sourceforge.net/using-varscan.html
+For detailed information about the analysis, consult the Varscan manual at: http://varscan.sourceforge.net/using-varscan.html

 ## How does this app work?

-This app runs Samtools to generate an mpileup of each bam file.
+This app uses Samtools to generate an mpileup from each input bam file.
-Varscan2, then makes consensus calls (SNP/Indel/Reference) from a mpileup file based on user-defined parameters.
-By defult outputs in vcf format.
+Varscan2 mpileup2cns function is then used to call CNV and SNV variants from the mpileup file based on user-defined parameters, outputting a vcf for each sample input.

 ## Custom modifications